inspire99/freecodecamp_responsive_web_design_certification/README.md

 9. 9. bulleted style list using `<li>` nested with `<ul>` element , which is basically unordered list
 10. 10.
 Ordered list can be created using `<ol>` element and `<li>` elements can be nested within that
 11. 11.
 Text field input from user,  can be created using `<input type="text">`
+12. 12. text field can have a `placeholder` attribute, which contains default text value, which can be overwritten by user input